AmirHeiwandi/travel-planner/README.md

 1. Locate yourself to the root project folder and install all the dependencies by using 'npm install'

+2. Make a file called exactly ".env" inside the root directory.
+Inside the file you should declare the enviroenmnet variables just like in the "example.env"

-2. Start the server by running the command 'npm run start' in the terminal.
+3. Start the server by running the command 'npm run start' in the terminal.

-3. Go to website localhost:8082.
+4. Go to website localhost:8082.

-4. Type in the city of your choice and planed tripdate.
+5. Type in the city of your choice and planed tripdate.